cudeso/misp2sentinel/README.md

         print(el)
 ```

+### I want to ignore the x-misp-object and synchronise all attribute

+ When the option `misp_flatten_attributes` is set to **True**, the script extracts all attributes that are part of MISP objects and adds them as “atomic” attributes.
+You lose some contextual information (although the integration adds a comment to the attribute that it used to be part of an object) when you set this to True, but you are then sure that all attributes that can be translated to indicators in STIX are synchronised.

 ### Can I get a copy of the requests sent to Sentinel?

 When you use the **Upload Indicators API** you can print the STIX package sent to Microsoft Sentinel by setting `write_parsed_indicators` to True.
 This writes all packages to `parsed_indicators.txt`.
 This file is overwritten at each execution of the script.